-The “old town” TC was the only one in the area until 1954.
-The masonry BTs are the principal ones in this TC, classified in three types according to the formal and construction properties.
-Nonetheless, there are examples of reinforced concrete buildings not taken into account during the survey campaign performed with the aid of the second level forms.
-Typologically, the terraced house is the recurring building kind formed by the primary unit called "tower-house", as illustrated in Figure 11.
+The old town TC was the only compartment in the area until 1954.
+Masonry BTs are the principal type in this TC and are classified in terms of three types according to the formal and construction properties.
+Nonetheless, there are examples of RC buildings that were not taken into account during the survey campaign performed with the aid of the second-level forms.
+In typological terms, the terraced house is the most ubiquitous BT in the area, formed by the primary unit known as a ‘tower-house’, as illustrated in Figure 11.

-For the definition of the structural behaviour of BT, three actual buildings located in three different points of the “old town” TC have been considered: square plan, rectangular plan and irregular plan.
-Without going into too many details, the common properties of the tower-house for all typologies are as follows:
+For the definition of the structural behaviour of the BTs, three actual buildings (square plan, rectangular plan, and irregular plan) located at three different points of the old town TC were considered.
+In brief, the most common properties of the tower-house covering all typologies are as follows:

 • an average storey height of 2.50 m;

-• 2 to 3-storey structures with elevations built in the mid-twentieth century (in most cases);
+• two- to three-storey structures with elevations mainly built in the mid-twentieth century;

-• a ground floor, mostly semi-underground, with a lower height than the intermediate levels.
-Moreover, it changes the intended use from a workshop or shelter for animals to a residential area;
+• a ground floor, largely semi-underground, with a height lower than that of the intermediate levels.
+The intended use has changed from a workshop or a shelter for animals to a residential area;

-• a top floor with a further reduction of hm.
+• a top floor with a further reduction in hm;

 • wide openings compared with the size of the masonry panels.

-Other parameters, in addition to the shape of the plan, are:
+Other applicable parameters, in addition to the shape of the plan, are as follows:

-• the thickness of the masonry, of 0.60 m throughout the height;
+• the thickness of the masonry (= 0.60 m) throughout the entire height;

 • the masonry type, from the weaker rubble masonry to the stronger masonry blocks;

-• the different ground floor height, extending between 2.30, 2.50 and 2.80 m;
+• the different ground floor heights, ranging from 2.30 to 2.80 m;

-• the type of slab, wooden slab (lightweight) or steel I-beam with hollow flat blocks (stiffer).
+• the type of slab: wooden slab (lightweight) or steel I-beam with hollow flat blocks (stiffer).